vicenteherrera/kubernetes_tutorial/docs/00_getting_started.md

 If you are using Windows, most of the explanations here could be used in cmd.exe, but you can achieve full compatibility by using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-*Improvement:* Adapt the explanations and scripts to be able to use them from Windows's cmd.exe or Powershell.
+*Improvement:* Adapt the explanations and scripts to be able to use them from Windows's `cmd.exe` or _Powershell_.

 ---